LCCC Community Festivals Fund 2022/23

 The Assessment Process

-Part 1: Organisation Eligibility and Governance
+Section 1: Organisation Eligibility and Governance

 Applications received shall initially go through an eligibility and good governance check, based on the information provided in Part 1 of the application form which covers Sections A, B and C.